 To me, living an eco life is far more than a trend, it's devoting time and energy to a cause that matters for generations to come.

 My book is cause for change.
-I hope to inspire you and encourage you to create great change in your life, because it matters.
-Join me on this journey to learn, educate and empower others to live a sustainble life too!
+I hope to inspire you and encourage you to create a great change in your life because it matters.
+Join me on this journey to learn, educate, and empower others to live a sustainable life too!